 What Do Municipal Fire Fighting and Prevention Supervisor Do?

-Municipal Fire Fighting & Prevention Supervisor Example Supervise fire fighters who control and extinguish municipal fires, protect life and property, and conduct rescue efforts.
+Municipal Fire Fighting & Prevention Supervisor Definition Supervise fire fighters who control and extinguish municipal fires, protect life and property, and conduct rescue efforts.

 - Document efforts taken to bring property owners into compliance with laws, codes, regulations, ordinances, and standards.